nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-User inputs incomplete client data.
+User inputs incomplete or duplicate client data.

     * 1a1.
 System shows an error message.